cpursley/walex/README.md

 Simple and reliable Postgres [Change Data Capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture) in Elixir.

-WalEx allows you to listen to change events on your Postgres tables then perform callback-like actions with the data via the [Event DSL](#elixir-dsl).
+WalEx allows you to listen to change events on your Postgres tables then perform callback-like actions with the data via the [Event DSL](#event-module).
 For example:

 - Stream database changes to an external service
 - Send a user a welcome email after they create a new account
 - Augment an existing Postgres-backed application with business logic
-- Send events to third party services (analytics, CRM, [webhooks](#webhooks))
+- Send events to third party services (analytics, CRM, webhooks, etc))
 - Update index / invalidate cache whenever a record is changed

 You can learn more about CDC and what you can do with it here: [Why capture changes?](https://bbhoss.io/posts/announcing-cainophile/#why-capture-changes)